 Warning Signs and Symptoms of Self-Harm

-Being aware of what to look out for will help you determine if someone needs help as soon and quickly as possible.
+Knowing what to look out for will help determine if someone needs help as soon and quickly as possible.
 Some indicators of self-harm include:

 - Sudden mood and behavior changes